csev/dj4e/assn/dj4e_install52.md

     cd ~/django_projects/mysite
     python manage.py check

-in the shell, and when that shows no errors, navigate to the `Web`, press `Reload`, and then go to your web site to test your changes.
+in the console, and when that shows no errors, navigate to the `Web`, press `Reload`, and then go to your web site to test your changes.
 This pattern of change, check, reload, and test will become second nature after a while.